robert-westenberger/knowledgebase/docker/docker-architecture.md

 5. Docker daemon then creates a new container from the freshly pulled image.

-6. Finally, Docker daemon runs the container created using the `hello-world` image outputting the wall of text to your terminal
+6. Finally, Docker daemon runs the container created using the `hello-world` image outputting the wall of text to your terminal.

+Once an image has been fetched, it'll stay in the local cache.